Prelf1992/distributed-ml-training-system/README.md

 * Commit 123: Chore: Add tests for tests to enhance functionality. at 2025-03-10 15:14:58
 * Commit 124: Docs: Fix bug in database to align with standards. at 2025-03-10 10:48:10
 * Commit 125: Build: Clean up algorithm for better readability. at 2025-03-10 09:46:55
+* Commit 126: Refactor: Improve styling of algorithm for faster execution. at 2025-03-10 10:35:35